openlibhums/nglp_importer/README.md

     Commands:
-      create-collection   Create a new collection on the WDP delete-item         Destroy an item on the WDP [WARNING] get-keycloak-token  Get an auth token from a keycloak server get-upload-token    Retrieve an upload token from the WDP
+      create-collection   Create a new collection on the WDP delete-collection   Destroy a collection on the WDP [WARNING] delete-item         Destroy an item on the WDP [WARNING] get-keycloak-token  Get an auth token from a keycloak server get-upload-token    Retrieve an upload token from the WDP